 We bought Uncle Brutha’s Gourmet Fire Sauce #10 last year.
 Absolutely delicious.
 Uncle Brutha’s never advertises–I doubt they can afford it.
 But we were so happy with it that we recommended it to a couple of friends who bought it, and to a local store.
 We’ve reordered since then ourselves.
 And the cost to them of getting all these new customers–almost nothing.
 It doesn’t hurt that their customer service is both personal and excellent.

 3) Some wellness businesses “bolt on” a sales and marketing approach that doesn’t really fit their style or their product.
 For example, they make cold calls when they hate doing it and don’t get good results.
 Or they feel that they have to use a high-pressure sales pitch, even though they privately think it’s sleazy.

 Here’s what I mean: Pirate themes were “in” at this year’s ZestFest.
 No idea why, but people in pirate costumes staffed several booths.
 They were full of “ahoys” and “yo ho hos”.
 Of course, that didn’t leave much time to actually talk about how great their hot sauce was and what made it special.
 And they didn’t actually have genuine conversations with anyone who stopped by.
 But the play’s the thing, right?
 Right?

 On the other hand, the guy pitching Ebesse Zozo Hot Sauce, an African-inspired sauce, is from Africa.
+He MAKES the sauce.
 He dresses in African clothing, plays African music at the booth.
 He’s got a truly effervescent and happy personality.
 It works, and it’s totally consistent with the product.
 There’s nothing fake, nothing forced about it.
 He’s not outgoing because someone said he should be.
 He’s genuinely excited about the sauce.
 He really clicks with potential customers, describing the sauces and what they’re good with.

 We bought that one.